php-dev-br/laravel-doc-pt-br/broadcasting.md

 #### CSRF Token

 [Laravel Echo](#installing-laravel-echo) will need access to the current session's CSRF token.
-You should verify that your application's `head` HTML element defines a `meta` tag containing the CSRF token:
+If available, Echo will pull the token from the `Laravel.csrfToken` JavaScript object.
+This object is defined in the `resources/views/layouts/app.blade.php` layout that is created if you run the `make:auth` Artisan command.
+If you are not using this layout, you may define a `meta` tag in your application's `head` HTML element:

     <meta name="csrf-token" content="{{ csrf_token() }}">